stanfordnlp/CoreNLP/_pages/human-languages.md

 #### UD supported languages

 Currently French (UD 2.2), German (UD 2.2), and Spanish (AnCora UD 2.0) work off of the UD 2.0 tokenization standard.
 This means among other things that words are split into multiword tokens.
 For instance the French word `"des"` will be tokenized in some circumstances as `"de" "les"`.
 All tagging, parsing, and named entity recognition models rely on that tokenization standard, so it is necessary to use the `mwt` annotator which performs the multiword tokenization.
-For instance, in Spanish, the annotators required to run dependency parsing would be `tokenize,ssplit,mwt,pos,lemma,depparse`.
+For instance, in Spanish, the annotators required to run dependency parsing would be `tokenize,mwt,pos,lemma,depparse`.
 The part of speech tags and dependency labels are from the UD 2.0 sets for each language.

 #### Models for other languages